benedekrozemberczki/AV_Ultimate_Student_Hunt/README.md

 * Based on the weather features I calculated moving window means and standard deviation values.
 Also I used minimum and maximum values for these variables.
 These variables capture local tendencies in the data and they also deal with the high frequncy noise in the data.
 * The location type variable is encoded with  binary features.

 With these variables (if day of year was excluded) and  with the application of model stacking (extreme gradient boosting) one could have a solid 106 root mean squared error on the public leaderboard.
-Moreover, it became evident that the predictor is biased -- namely that is consequently overestimated the footfall.
+Moreover, it became evident that the predictor is biased -- namely that it has consequently overestimated the footfall.
+Discounting every prediction by a factor below 1, imporeved the error.
+This is not so surprising if one considers that time series trends might have changed also a spatial separation of the test and training sets might affect the estimator in a similar way.
+Namely, one can say that somekind of residual autocorrelation probably results in a biased estimator.

 ### The introduction of aggregates